sghael/speedy_c2dm/README.markdown

 An Android device running 2.2 or newer, its registration token, and a Google account registered for c2dm.

-Also, make sure 'net/http' is available:
+Also, make sure 'net/http' and 'net/https' are available:

     require "net/http"
+    require "net/https"

 ##Compatibility